nuejs/www/blog/introducing-nue-css/index.md

-## Nue CSS
+## 1. Cascading CSS architecture
-Nue CSS is a more maintainable and scaleable alternative to Tailwind, BEM, and CSS-in-JS.
-It's new a way to *write and structure your CSS*.
+Nue offers a more maintainable and scaleable alternative to Tailwind, BEM, and CSS-in-JS.
+It's a new way to *write and structure your CSS*.
 Here are the key differences:

-### 1. Your design is based on a design system [architecture]
+### Your design is based on a design system [architecture]
 Every Nue project starts with a design system.
 It's your "single source of truth":

 [image.tall]